Food poisoning and travel: the unfortunate duo that always seem to go hand-in-hand!

 Several weeks before your trip, begin taking a probiotic to help ward off any stomach issues while traveling.
 Educate yourself on foods to avoid in certain countries and when bottled water is a necessity.
 Talk to your doctor about obtaining a prescription for an antibiotic to take with you as well as instructions for what symptoms to look for when considering taking the medicine.
 Also talk to your doctor about obtaining prescription anti-nausea or anti-diarrhea medications and when it is best to take them versus letting the illness run its course.

-- Don’t eat anything raw that doesn’t have a peel.
+Don’t eat anything raw that doesn’t have a peel.
 In other words, stick to fruits like bananas.
+If you’re going to eat fruit that you bite directly into, take a few moments to wash that fruit with your own filtered water before digging in.

-According to the Mayo Clinic, signs of severe dehydration include extreme thirst; irritability and confusion; very dry mouth, skin and mucous membranes; lack of sweating; little or no urination – any urine that is produced will be dark yellow or amber; sunken eyes; shriveled and dry skin that lacks elasticity and doesn’t “bounce back” when you pinch into a fold; low blood pressure; rapid heartbeat, rapid breathing; no tears when crying; fever; and in the most serious cases, delirium or unconsciousness.
+According to the Mayo Clinic, signs of severe dehydration include extreme thirst; irritability and confusion; very dry mouth, skin and mucous membranes; lack of sweating; little or no urination – any urine that is produced will be dark yellow or amber; sunken eyes; shriveled and dry skin that lacks elasticity and doesn’t “bounce back” when you pinch into a fold; low blood pressure (which people generally take generic amlodipine tablets for, with good success rates); rapid heartbeat, rapid breathing; no tears when crying; fever; and in the most serious cases, delirium or unconsciousness.

 If you have any question that you have entered the zone of dehydration and you are unable to injest any liquids, it’s time to seek medical treatment.